fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - 'G' is an instance of 'Übertragungsfunktion'
         - 'Z' is an instance of 'Zähler'
         - 'Z' is an instance of 'Polynom'
+        - 'n' is an instance of 'integer number'
+        - 'm' is an instance of 'integer number'
         - 'Z' 'hat Grad' 'm'
         - 'G' 'hat Zähler' 'Z'
         - 'N' is an instance of 'Nenner'